code-game-project/cge-parser/README.md

 *cge-parser* is not meant to be used as a standalone program.

-*cg-parser* receives the CGE file over STDIN and sends its output as [protobuf](https://protobuf.dev/) messages over STDOUT.
+*cge-parser* receives the CGE file over STDIN and sends its output as [protobuf](https://protobuf.dev/) messages over STDOUT.

 ### Flags